On solving quantum many-body problems by experiment: Methods

-The coupled one-dimensional (1D) Bose gases are realized using our standard procedure to produce ultracold gases of ${}^{87}$Rb in a double-well potential on an atom chip~\cite{Reichel11}.
+The coupled one-dimensional (1D) superfluids are realised using our standard procedure to produce ultracold gases of ${}^{87}$Rb in a double-well potential on an atom chip.
 Each well consists of a highly elongated cigar-shaped trap (two tightly confined directions, one direction with weak confinement).
-The wells are separated along one of the tightly confined directions and have identical location in the other two directions.
+The wells are separated along one of the tightly confined directions (see \figref{fig:geometry}).
+The separation is horizontal, avoiding the influence of gravity.
+By tuning the height of the barrier separating the wells we can change the tunnel-coupling between the two superfluids.

 The clouds are prepared by evaporatively cooling the atoms whilst keeping the double-well trap static.
-By tuning the height of the barrier separating the wells we can change the tunnel coupling $J$ between the two gases.
+The relative evaporation rates at the end of the cooling ramp amount to a few percent per 10~ms for slow cooling and a few 10\% for fast cooling.
+In both cases, the measurements have been performed right after the evaporative cooling.

-The single wells have measured harmonic frequencies of $\omega_\perp=2\pi\times(1.4\pm 0.1)\,$kHz in the radial direction and $\omega_z=2\pi\times(7.5\pm 0.5)\,$Hz in the longitudinal direction.
-The temperature, atom number and chemical potential are $T=24 \ldots73\,$nK, $N=4400 \ldots 5100$ per well, and $\mu=2 \pi \hbar\times (0.82 \ldots0.91)\,$kHz, respectively, such that the 1D condition $\mu, k_B T < \hbar \omega_\perp$ is well fulfilled within each well.
+The single wells have measured harmonic frequencies of $\omega_\perp \simeq 2\pi\times1.4\,$kHz in the radial direction and $\omega_z \simeq 2\pi\times6.7\,$Hz in the longitudinal direction.
+The temperature, atom number and chemical potential are $T=11 \ldots56\,$nK, $N=4000 \ldots 6300$ per well, and $\mu=2 \pi \hbar\times (0.70 \ldots0.94)\,$kHz, respectively, such that the 1D condition $\mu, k_B T < \hbar \omega_\perp$ is well fulfilled within each well.
 The gas typically has a length of about $100\,\mu$m, from which we use the central $50\, \mu$m (density variation of about $25 \%$) for our analysis.